Right vs. Wrong: How to Design a Winner

 Top Features for Event Planners

-Prizes are one of the most important items to include on any raffle ticket.
+Prizes are one of the most important items to include on any printed raffle ticket.
 People love taking a chance to win a prize.
 Highlighting the prizes you’ve got up for grabs on the actual ticket is a great way to encourage ticket sales.

 Of course, you’ll want to promote your organisation AND the charity you’re raising donations for.
 If you’re part of a charitable organisation and raising funds for your own company, then you only need to include the company name and logo, which will save you valuable space on each ticket.